rahulkj/rahulkj.github.io/_posts/2012-11-27-install-dev-softwares.md

+---
+layout: post
-Install and Configuration of various softwares
+title:  "Install and Configuration of various softwares"
+date:   2012-11-27 16:00:00 -0600
+categories: mac softwares
 ---

 I prefer using HomeBrew to brew my Mac.
 If you don't already have HomeBrew on your Mac, get it by running